Insight-Group/MFIN7036/sentiment-analysis-lexicon-based-first-attempt.md

 # Lexicon-based approaches: First attempt

-From previous data processing, we filtered english tweets and tokenized each tweet by using meaningful words.
+From data preprocessing, we removed urls, @ references and '#' from tweets, filtered out non-english words and stop wordstweets, and combined the different grammatical forms of the same words by implementing stemming and lemmatization.
+The next stage is sentiment analysis.

 NLTK Vader and TextBlob are the most popular tools used to analyse sentiment from text.
-At this stage, we apply both of these two tools for our tokenized words which are listed at the `final_token` column of our twitter dataframe.
+At this stage, we apply both of these two tools for our tokenized words which are listed at the `word_tokens` column of our twitter dataframe.

 ## Approach 1: NLTK Vader